 You have your resources ready, your data collected, and know what kind of customer journey map you need.
 Now it’s time to start building your customer journey map.

 The easiest way to get going is to find a bit of wall space and a couple of different colors of sticky notes.
 Three is good — you’ll want one for actions; one for thoughts, feelings, and motivations; and one for what your brand needs to do to move the engagement forward.

 This is where your hard data comes into play.
 The actions represent the touchpoints and engagements that tell you when a customer is at a given stage.
-The actions section should describe, as precisely as possible, the things that you can track and measure that tells you where in the journey the customer is.
+The actions section should describe, as precisely as possible, the things that you can track and measure that tell you where in the journey the customer is.
 Did they follow you on Instagram?
 Did they purchase something?
 Did they stop in at your retail location or submit a request for information?
-The more specific the action, the easier it will be for you to recognize when the customer is there.
+The more specific the action, the easier it will be for you to recognize when the customer has engaged with a touchpoint.

 This is where you’re going to use your anecdotal sources.
 You want to answer the questions “What is the customer thinking?
 What do they want, or what needs do they have?
 What are they scared of, or what concerns and objections do they have?”
 You want to get into the mind of a buyer at this stage of their journey.
 Put yourself in their shoes, interview some actual customers, and ask people who have purchased similar products.
 The more you know about what the customer is thinking, the better set up you’ll be for the next part.

 This part will be the last one you add in, take the most thought, and have the biggest impact on your brand.
 This is when you consider where the customer is, what they want, figure out what the best response from your company would be to move them along on their journey.
 This aspect considers the customer experience and how it can aid them through their journey with your brand.